 11. Cover events.

-There’s a lot of events used by the video game industry — the Electronic Entertainment Expo, GamesCom, Nintendo Direct, press conferences from other major companies, the release of anticipated games, and the broader events like Black Friday and Christmas.
+There’s a lot of events within the video game industry: E3, GamesCom, Nintendo Direct, press conferences from other major companies, the release of anticipated games.

-Anyone who writes about video games will prepare for these events but people don’t prepare enough and, as such, they miss out on huge opportunities to reach a lot of people.
-Because while I’ve promoted my blogs in a bunch of different ways, I can trace the bulk of my audience to events.
-Here’s how:
+Anyone who writes about video games will prepare for these events but most people don’t prepare enough and, as such, they miss out on huge opportunities to reach a lot of people.
+Because while I’ve promoted my blog in many ways, most of the visitors arrived because of how I prepared for various events:

-- We had two months notice for a press event where Nintendo would announce the release date for the 3DS.
+- There was two months notice for a press event where Nintendo would announce the release date for the 3DS.
 I created a mini-site for the event, did some basic SEO work, and within seconds of that event starting, my server crashed from too much traffic.

 - When Nintendo hosted Nintendo World 2011 — the first event where the public could play the 3DS — I created another mini-site which attracted thousands of people because I live blogged the event from the show floor and published videos every evening when I returned to the hotel.

-And I did all of these things within the first 9 months of the blog existing.
-There’s been many more events since then — the launch of the 3DS, every E3, etc — and the strategy continues to work because:
+I did all of these things within the first 9 months of the blog existing, and there’s been many more events since then, and the strategy continues to work because: